WSOP.com Nevada is the largest poker site in the state. Real Gaming is the only other regulated poker room in the market.

 Players can also request a check by mail.
 This takes about two weeks.
 Players that make a deposit through an ewallet may make a withdrawal to that method.

 WSOP.com Nevada FAQ

 How can I play for real money at WSOP.com Nevada?

 Players must be at least 21 years of age or older to play at WSOP.com.
-The player must also be located within Nevada to gain access to real money tables.
+The player must also be within the state of Nevada to gain access to real money tables.